-Enabling the Start Backup Server check box activates the full backup server daemon.
+Selecting the Start Backup Server check box activates the backup server daemon.
 All data, system, and journal files are periodically copied directly to the backup directory when the backup server daemon is activated.
-Users can also access settings in the Settings for Full Backup Process field.
-These settings must be configured properly for the full backup process to execute.
+Users can also access Backup Server settings in the Settings for Full Backup Process, Settings for Differential Backup Process and Settings for Incremental Backup Process fields.
+These settings must be configured properly for the backup process to execute.
 This setting corresponds to the DB_BkSvr keyword in the dmconfig.ini file.
 The default setting is disabled.